Democracy-Dictatorship Index

-Based on the regime binary classification idea proposed by Alvarez in 1996, and the Democracy and Development (or DD measure, ACLP dataset) proposed by Przeworski et al. (2010), Cheibub, Gandhi, and Vreeland developed a six-fold regime classification scheme, resulting what the authors called as the DD datasets.
+Based on the regime binary classification idea proposed by Alvarez in 1996, and the Democracy and Development (or DD measure, ACLP dataset) proposed by Przeworski, Cheibub, Gandhi, and Vreeland developed a six-fold regime classification scheme, resulting what the authors called as the DD datasets.

 The DD dataset covers the annual data points of 199 countries from 1946 (or date of independence) to 2008.
 The figures at the left show the results in 1988 and 2008.

 Six-fold regime classification scheme and its rules

 The DD index first classifies the regimes into two types: democracies and dictatorships.
 For democracies, it categorizes them into three types: parliamentary, semi-presidential and presidential democracies.
 For dictatorships, monarchic, military and civilian dictatorship.